Click the colleges below to go to their pages and find out why so many people attend!

 With 77.9% of the professors working full time, students are sure to get plenty of face time with educators.
 For graduates who want to carry on after earning a bachelor's degree, Pennsylvania State University - Main Campus has grad programs available.
 Obtain all the vital specifics on Penn State by checking out their scorecard.

 Utah State University is among your best bets if you want to study Economics.
 Based in Logan, Utah, this college is a strong final choice for students who enjoy the thrill of a major city.

 Over 56.0% of undergraduates receive some type of financial assistance at Utah State University.
-Liberal arts general studies is the most popular major at Utah State University.
+Considering the fact that 7.0% of student loan borrowers have defaulted, USU's default rate of 5.0% is impressive.
 Get an idea of what student life at USU is like by enjoying some campus videos.

 Colorado State University - Fort Collins is among your best bets if you're planning on studying Economics.
 The location in a significant city is great for students seeking out considerable prospects for social networking, experience, and exploration.

 Around 68.2% of the educators at Colorado State University - Fort Collins are full-time and get normal office hours, so they tend to be more accessible to students.
 Colorado State University - Fort Collins has one of the best graduation rates in the nation, with 40.5% of college students completing their degree on time.
 In what areas is Colorado State University - Fort Collins doing the best?
 Take a look at all the college rankings.

 Every student pursuing a degree in Economics has to check out Oregon State University.
 The setting in a major urban center is tremendous for young people seeking out considerable opportunities for social networking, adventure, and life.